Winter Wellness Q&A with a Nutritionist

 Now, to start with, one that frequently gets asked, do supplements really help us during winter to keep the nasty bugs away?

-Unfortunately, there is no supplement that is going to make you immune to seasonal ills and the best strategy for staying well is always to support your body year-round with a nutritious diet.
+Unfortunately, there is no health supplement that is going to make you immune to seasonal ills and the best strategy for staying well is always to support your body year-round with a nutritious diet.
 That having been said our lifestyles of convenience can lead to a less than optimal intake of key immune nutrients such as zinc, selenium, B6, iron, folate and the vitamins A, C and E, and lack of sunlight in winter can also diminish our vitamin D levels.
-This type of ‘micronutrient malnutrition’ is particularly common in the elderly, so it’s a great idea to supplement with a good multi if you’re not sure your daily nutrition is up to scratch or if you are reaching your mature years.
+This type of ‘micronutrient malnutrition’ is particularly common in the elderly, so it’s a great idea to supplement with a good multivitamin if you’re not sure your daily nutrition is up to scratch or if you are reaching your mature years.

 What foods should I look to increase over winter, is there anything specific I should add into my diet to assist optimal health?